 - Lynch Tor – Another tor on the western side of Dartmoor, but one of the harder ones to get to.
 Like the other tors on this side you get a great view to Cornwall, alongside views north to Great Links Tor and High Willhays, however this one is a lot quieter than say Brat Tor or Hare Tor.
 Its a lovely spot to sit and take in the views.
 A walk to this tor can be found here Standon hill and Lynch Tor

 - Brent Tor – The most westerly of the tors and one of the best.
-Its an easy walk, but sit atop the summit on a bench and enjoy the view, when you have had enough move round the the next bench and rocky outcrop and look at a different view. its a brilliant place for very little effort.
+Its an easy walk, but sit atop the summit on a bench and enjoy the view, when you have had enough move round to the next bench and rocky outcrop and look at a different view. its a brilliant place for very little effort.
 Follow up with a pint in Lydford or Tavistock.
 Lovely.
 Walk here Brent Tor

 MY FAVOURITE PLACES